Nyepi – Balinese New Year

 Festivities of the Balinese New Year are unlike any other and the most important and most sacred Hindu holiday in Bali.

 Learn more about the spiritual, mystical, and transcendental components of the Balinese New Year.
-If you happen to be on Bali during Nyepi, you may see for yourself why this celebration is so special and uique.
+If you happen to be on Bali during Nyepi, you may see for yourself why this celebration is so special and unique.

 From 6 am of Nyepi Day until 6 am the following day: